 Textbook: O’Sullivan, Arthur et. al Economics.

 Class Requirements: You are expected to be prepared for class.
 This means that you have read the required text assignment and have your paper and pencil/pen each day.
 You will be required to take and keep notes from lectures and class discussions.
 Keep in mind quiz, tests, and exam questions will come from your text, lectures and class discussions.
-Late work is not acceptable for honors students without proper documentation.
+Late work is not acceptable without proper documentation.

 Attendance is critical for success in this class.
 It is the student’s responsibility to obtain missed work (notes from lectures, handouts, etc.).
 We will review for the end of course exam prior to the exam in December.